 Of course, quitting smoking can have other health benefits as well, including lowering your risk of some other cancers.
 If you need help quitting, talk to your doctor or call the American Cancer Society at 1-800-227-2345.

 The possible link between diet and lung cancer growing or coming back is not clear.
-Some studies have suggested that diets high in fruits and vegetables might help prevent lung cancer from developing in the first place, but this needs to be studied further in people who already have lung cancer.
+Some studies have suggested that diets high in fruits and vegetables might help prevent lung cancer from developing in the first place, but this needs to be studied further.

 The same is true for physical activity.
 More research is needed to know if being more active can lower the risk of lung cancer coming back, or of dying from lung cancer.